 You can enter multiple words/phrases with the bulk insert option.

 We already mentioned the main functions of this page, but now we’ll go through all the features.
-This tool will list all the keyword connected to your search in a specific period.
+This tool will list all the keywords connected to your search in a specific period.

-At the top, you’ll have an option to specify the period of time on which you wish to focus your search on.
-You can set the search for last 12 months or you can set the specific dates.
+At the top, you’ll have an option to specify the period of time on which you wish to focus your search.
+You can set the search for the last 12 months or you can set the specific dates.

-In the plan settings, you can set the location for the search, language and search networks from which you want to retrieve keywords.
+In the plan settings, you can set the location for the search, language, and search networks from which you want to retrieve keywords.
 You can narrow your search with filters.
-Filters can be applied to keyword text, competition, top of page bid…
+Filters can be applied to keyword text, competition, top page bid…

-First thing you’ll see are blue and red bars, representing total search volume and mobile search volume.
-In the past few years, Google made it clear how important the mobile traffic is, and here you can also see how much of the search of your keyword is made over mobile devices.
+The first thing you’ll see are blue and red bars, representing total search volume and mobile search volume.
+In the past few years, Google made it clear how important mobile traffic is, and here you can also see how much of the search of your keyword is made over mobile devices.

 If you hover over the average monthly searches, you’ll see how the keyword performed over a given period of time.

-Competition will roughly give you idea about the competition on the specific keyword.
+The competition will roughly give you an idea about the competition on the specific keyword.
 You’ll see that it can be “low, medium or high”.
 Low competition would mean that there is not a lot of advertisers on a specific topic, while the high competition would mean there is a lot of advertisers using that specific keyword.